Benevacantism: Undue pressure

 Early speculation was that the Vatican leaks scandal pressured Benedict into resignation.
 It also was reported at the time in La Repubblica that the pope's resignation was linked to a "gay mafia" operating within the Vatican: an underground network of high-ranking homosexual clergy, holding sex parties in Rome and the Vatican, and involved with corruption in the Vatican Bank.
 Given that the 1983 Code of Canon Law states that resignations must be made "freely", coercion or undue pressure to resign would have caused the act to be invalid.

 In 2014, Benedict denied that he did not have full freedom in making his decision, and in a 2016 book, The Last Conversations, Benedict downplayed the "gay mafia" rumour, describing it as a group of four or five people who were seeking to influence Vatican decisions that he had succeeded in breaking up.

 Peter Seewald, Benedict's biographer, stated that a persistent insomnia since the 2005 World Youth Day in Cologne had been the primary reason for his resignation.
-After a March 2012 incident involving sleeping pills necessitated that he only be able to appear in public in the morning on trips abroad, Benedict decided he needed to resign prior to World Youth Day in Rio de Janeiro in July 2013.
+Seewald says that a March 2012 incident involving sleeping pills necessitated that he only be able to appear in public in the morning on trips abroad, Benedict decided he needed to resign prior to World Youth Day in Rio de Janeiro in July 2013.

 Munus vs. ministerium

 In a speech in May 2016, Georg Gänswein, personal secretary to Pope Benedict, spoke of an "expanded" Petrine office with both an "active" and "contemplative" pope, referring respectively to Francis and Benedict.
 Benedict had stated in an interview with his biographer Peter Seewald that he saw himself as a father whose role changed, but was still a father.
 According to Gänswein, Benedict intended to continue in the munus of the papacy.

 Gänswein stated that Benedict only meant this in an analogical sense and that Benedict did not intend only to partially resign.
 However, Benevacantists believe that the distinction between the word ministerium used by Benedict in his resignation and the word munus in the 1983 Code of Canon Law's canon 332 §2 (Note: Text of Canon 332§2 in Latin and English) indicate that Benedict did not intend to fully resign the papacy, and therefore the resignation was invalid.

-Cardinal Raymond Leo Burke, former prefect of the Apostolic Signatura, stated that "it would be difficult to say that [the resignation was] not valid", and that Benedict uses the words "munus" and "ministerium" interchangeably and without distinction.
+Cardinal Raymond Leo Burke, former prefect of the Apostolic Signatura, stated that "it would be difficult to say that [the resignation was] not valid", and added that Benedict uses the words "munus" and "ministerium" interchangeably and without distinction.
 Other Latinists have stated that munus and ministerium are "more or less synonymous" and that it is clear Benedict meant them to refer to the same thing upon his resignation.